majorsilence/Dev/_posts/2023-04-07-dotnet-development.md

 #### SQL server linux install

-See [Quickstart: Install SQL Server and create a database on Ubuntu](https://learn.microsoft.com/en-us/sql/linux/quickstart-install-connect-ubuntu?view=sql-server-ver16) and []() for further details.
+See [Quickstart: Install SQL Server and create a database on Ubuntu](https://learn.microsoft.com/en-us/sql/linux/quickstart-install-connect-ubuntu?view=sql-server-ver16) for further details.

 Run these commands to install sql server 2022 on a ubuntu server.